AccoladeIO/AccoladePT/README.md

 **Why Polymer?**
 Again why not?
 I was looking at component frameworks and it came down to Google's Polymer and Facebook's React.js.
 Given that I think Facebook's UI/UX is rubbish, it makes sense to go with Google.
 Yes, Polymer is only bleeding edge compatible, but I don't care, especially for a prototype.

+***
+**Running AccoladePT.exe**
+* This executable contains two main Go packages.
+The Http Server and the API.
+* When you run this .exe file go check localhost:8080 you will see the current application build.
+* Use this for front end testing.
+You monitor back-end errors via the terminal logs.

 # Updates
 * [05/03/2016] - This repo is currently being used to store some very basic implementations for the purpose of a demonstration.